Centers of Gravity Calculator

 • Enter field Capacity in the Predefined warehouses table.

-• Check constraint "Capacity limits" under section Parameters & constraints - subsection Constraints, and rerun.
+• Check constraint "Capacity limits" in section Parameters & constraints - Constraints, and rerun.

 • Keep in mind that current limits may not apply in future, if additional space can be rented or the owned facility expanded!